yalan-z/GrainBot-V2/README.md

 # GrainBot-V2
-First, run the train.py to train the segmentation model using our training set under '/data'.
+First, run train.py to train the segmentation model using the training set provided under the /data directory.
-After training, you can apply this GrainBot toolkit on your own data using
+After training, you can apply the GrainBot toolkit to your own data by running the GrainBot_v2.ipynb notebook.